COVID-19 linked to increase in US pregnancy-related deaths | Health

 - United States

-COVID-19 drove a dramatic increase in the number of women who died from pregnancy or childbirth complications in the US last year, a crisis that has disproportionately claimed Black and Hispanic women as victims, according to a report.
+COVID-19 drove a dramatic increase in the number of women who died from pregnancy or childbirth complications in the US last year, a crisis that has disproportionately claimed Black and Hispanic women as victims, according to a government report released on Wednesday.

-The report released on Wednesday lays out grim trends across the country for expectant mothers and their newborn babies.
+The report lays out grim trends across the country for expectant mothers and their newborn babies.

-It finds that pregnancy-related deaths have spiked nearly 80 per cent since 2018, with COVID-19 being a factor in a quarter of the 1,178 deaths reported last year.

 "We were already in the middle of a crisis with maternal mortality in our country," said Karen Tabb Dina, a maternal health researcher at the University of Illinois at Urbana-Champaign.
 "This really shows that COVID-19 has exacerbated that crisis to rates that we, as a country, are not able to handle."
 The nonpartisan US Government Accountability Office, which authored the report, analysed pregnancy-related deaths after Congress mandated that it review maternal health outcomes in the 2020 coronavirus relief bill.